Most people want to access the Internet from any room in the house/office and maybe even in the garden or summer house.

 This means that the repeater must be in range of the original Wireless signal.

 It also usually means that the throughput is halved.
-Some repeaters using different bands i.e. they could use the 5Ghz band for the connection to the WAP and the 2.5 Ghz band for connecting devices.
+However some repeaters using different bands i.e. they could use the 5Ghz band for the connection to the WAP and the 2.5 Ghz band for connecting to devices.

-The repeater creates a second Wireless network which can have the same SSID as the original network.
+The repeater creates a second Wireless network which usually has a different SSID than the original network.